codebeltnet/jobs-dotnet-pack/README.md

   verbosity-level: 'quiet'
   # The pattern to download the build artifacts.
 Default, when left empty, is 'format('*-{0}', inputs.configuration)'.
   download-build-artifact-pattern: ''
-  # Upload the generated build artifact.
-Default is to upload.
-  upload-packed-artifact: false
   # The name of the NuGet package to upload.
 Default, when left empty, is 'format('NuGet-{0}', inputs.configuration)'.
   upload-packed-artifact-name: ''
   # When set, the current workspace will be overwritten with the content of the restore cache.
 Default is an empty string.